Ashur-rabi I

-Ashur-rabi I was a king of Assyria in the 15th century BC.
+Ashur-rabi I (died c.
+1453 BC) was a king of Assyria in the 15th century BC.
+(Note: The length of Ashur-rabi I's reign is broken off in all known copies of the Assyrian King List and it is impossible to calculate how long it lasted.
+The dates used here are estimates by Düring (2020).)
 The son of the former king Enlil-nasir I, he seized the throne after a successful coup against Ashur-shaduni, who had been the king for only one month.